 This was an eventful week but it had a magical start.
 As Henry’s incubator was due to be changed we were able to have our first cuddles with him.
 We held him for 15 minutes each which he tolerated really nicely.
 It was amazing to finally be able to hold our baby boy.

-This week’s consultant is going to let Henry grow rather than trying extubation again so fortifier has been added to his food to help him gain weight.
+This week’s consultant is going to let Henry grow rather than trying extubation again so his milk is now being fortified with extra calories to help him gain weight.
 This worked really well and he gained weight rapidly all week.

-Midway through the week Henry’s oxygen requirements had to be increased and it was discovered that he had a partial collapse on the right hand side again.
+Midway through the week Henry’s oxygen requirements had to be increased and it was discovered that he had another partial collapse on the right hand side again.
 He started having physiotherapy for this and laying on his left to help it reopen.

-We had a very stressful end to the week.
+We had a very upsetting end to the week.
 Henry developed sepsis and started fighting the ventilator, he had to be given oxygen manually as his oxygen saturation in his blood was not picking up.
 He had to be put back on HFO ventilation for a while and got very agitated and distressed.
 This was all very reminiscent of losing Archie with the doctor and nurses gathered around the incubator working on Henry.
-We got very upset and had to step out to calm down.
+We both got very upset and had to step out to calm down.
 The on-call consultant prescribed Pancuronium which is a strong muscle relaxant that basically paralysed Henry, this wasn’t very nice to see but after this the ventilator was able to take over his breathing without him fighting it and he was finally stable.

 Week 5 (27 weeks gestation)

-Henry started the week still needing the heavy sedation for a few days as when they wore off he became very agitated and was sick.
+Henry started the week still needing the heavy sedation for a few days as when it wore off he became very agitated and was sick.
 He ended up nil-by-mouth too and on very strong antibiotics to treat the sepsis.